lukmanshaikh/packages_apps_BootlegOTA/README.md

 BootlegOTA
 -------
 A very simple OTA checker with Android Settings look and feel.
-Inspired from RR OTA
+Inspired from RR OTA method, fork of ResurrectionOTA

 How it works
 ------------